finos/exodus/README.md

 ## Contributing

 We hope the community finds these tools useful.
-We welcome contributions in form of request changes, that can be submitted via GitHub issues.
+We welcome contributions in the form of request for changes; these can be submitted via GitHub issues.
 Feel free to look through the code base and submit a pull request.
 And if you like what you see maybe give the project a star in Github.

 ## License